Aztec architecture: Disappearance

 In modern times there are few ruins of the Aztec Empire remaining.
 There are many theories as to why there are so few ruins left of the Aztec empire.
-One of these theories is that there is just not enough information on how the Aztec empire ran.
-It could have been more agriculturally based and less building based.
-The Aztecs could have been focused on farming rather than building durable structures.
-We just do not know, there have not been enough archaeological digs to know.
+One of these is that there is just not enough information on how the Aztec empire ran.
+It could have been more agriculturally based and less building based, with the Aztecs focusing on farming rather than building durable structures.
 Another theory is that there is evidence that it was a looser system of tributaries rather than a tightly connected empire.
-The Aztecs may have been more worried about what they could get.
-Not bothering to simulate others to their beliefs.
+The Aztecs may have been more worried about what they could acquire from these tributaries, rather than assimilating others to their beliefs.